Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Introduction

-The organization of this paper is as follows: In section 2 we discuss some relevant works.
-Section 3 is the notation statement.
-In section 4 we set up a reasonable function space we work on in this paper.
-We define the appropriate normed function space to set a framework to study general problem modelled by multilayer neural network; In section 5 we setup the learning problem under consideration and the optimization objects; Section 6 studies the approximation properties of this function space; Section 7, 8, 9 and 10 study the empirical and generalization error bound in overparametrised and underparametrised regimes, respectively, and discuss its implication of double descent phenomenon.
-Section 11 generalize our theory to Lipschitz loss functions with some very mild conditions.
-We compare our result with other existing results in section 12 and show our superiority.
-Finally in section 13 we conclude our paper.
-All technique details including all proofs are presented in supplementary information.
-We additionally show the collinearity of weights of the optimal solution for multilayer ReLU network in there, which is also new.
+The organization of this paper is as follows: Section~\ref{sec1} discusses relevant works.
+Section~\ref{sec2} states the notation.
+In Section~\ref{sec3}, we set up a reasonable function space to work on in this paper.
+We define the appropriate normed function space to establish a framework for studying general problems modeled by multilayer neural networks.
+Section~\ref{sec4} sets up the learning problem under consideration and the optimization objects.
+Section~\ref{sec_approx} studies the approximation properties of this function space.
+Sections~\ref{sec5}~\ref{sec6}~\ref{sec7} and~\ref{sec8} study the empirical and generalization error bounds in the overparameterized and underparameterized regimes, respectively, and discuss their implications for the double descent phenomenon.
+Section~\ref{sec9} generalizes our theory to Lipschitz loss functions under some very mild conditions.
+We compare our results with classical results in Section~\ref{sec10} and demonstrate our superiority.
+Finally, Section~\ref{sec11} concludes the paper.
+All technical details, including all proofs, are presented in the Supplementary Information~\ref{appendix}.

-\section{Related work}
+\section{Related Work}

-We review relevant work to study generalization properties of two-layer and multilayer neural networks, and discuss the relations and differences with our work.
-We strongly suggest the readers to consult~\citep{huiyuan2023Nonasymptotic} and references therein first for thorough discussions of the background and motivation of this problem and several relations with other related theories, e.g. high dimensional statistics and recent understanding of bias-variance tradeoff~\citep{derumigny2023lower}.
+We review relevant work on the generalization properties of neural networks, including both shallow (two-layer) and deep architectures, while abstracting away specific activation functions and regularization techniques.
+We subsequently discuss their relations and, especially, differences with our work.
+We suggest readers consult~\citet{huiyuan2023Nonasymptotic} and the references therein first for thorough discussions of the background and motivation of this problem, as well as several relations with other related theories, e.g., high-dimensional statistics and recent understanding of bias-variance tradeoff~\citet{derumigny2023lower}.

-Neural Tangent Kernel~\citep{jacot2018neural,chizat2019lazy} is a method to understand the training dynamics of NN by formulating it as kernel gradient descent with neural tangent kernel.
-When the number of neurons approaching infinity, this kernel is constant during training, thus favoring the easy analysis.
-This method requires the parameters staying in a small neiborhood of initial values, which doesn't align with realistic NN.
+Neural Tangent Kernel (NTK)~\citet{jacot2018neural,chizat2019lazy} is a method to understand the training dynamics of NNs by formulating them as kernel gradient descent with the neural tangent kernel.
+When the number of neurons approaches infinity, this kernel is constant during training, facilitating easy analysis.
+This method requires the parameters to stay in a small neighborhood of their initial values, which does not align with realistic NNs.
 The generalization analysis is therefore not useful.